EcT21/distance-calculator-/README.md

 # Distance-calculator-

-## This calculates the distance of two points
+## This calculates the distance between two points

 ## how to run
 1. Open the program